MP3 File Format: Advantages, Disadvantages, and Alternatives

 Everything you need to know about the MP3 file format

-The mp3 file format has been the go-to format for digital audio files since the early 90s.
-Its high-quality sound but the comparatively small file size is what made it such a hit, and virtually every device, system, and media player support it.
+The MP3 file format has been the go-to format for digital audio files since the early 90s.
+Its high-quality sound but comparatively small file size is what made it such a hit, and virtually every device, system, and media player supports it.

-In this guide, we'll deep dive into the realms of mp3, going back in time for a brief history of the format, outlining its advantages and disadvantages, and looking at alternatives to the popular format.
+In this guide we'll deep dive into the world of MP3, going back in time for a brief history of the format, outlining its advantages and disadvantages, and looking at alternatives to the popular format.

 Jump to:

-The name mp3 stands for "MPEG-1 Audio Layer 3".
+The name MP3 is an abbreviation of "MPEG-1 Audio Layer 3".
 MPEG-1 is a popular file format which stands for "Motion Picture Experts Group" - the group that developed compression systems for video files (more on that shortly).

 The 3 (audio layer 3) is a specific audio compression format.
 The compression ratio is 12:1, which means the compressed file is 1/12 the size of the original file.